 Frankel, A. (2008) What leadership styles should senior nurses develop?
 This is an extended version of the article published in Nursing Times; 104: 35, 23-24.

-Andrew Frankel, MSc, BA, PGCMS, RNM, DipN, is hospital director, Churchill Gisburn Clinic, Lancashire.
+Author Andrew Frankel, MSc, BA, PGCMS, RNM, DipN, is hospital director, Churchill Gisburn Clinic, Lancashire.

 This article outlines the characteristics of an effective leader, the political context and various leadership activities for senior nurses.
 It also discusses mentorship, different leadership models and the process of professional socialisation.